-Stream Indicators New Zealand Distribution and Trends Hutt Valley DHB Distribution and Trends Infant Mortality and Sudden Expected Death in Infancy (SUDI) Infant Mortality: During 1990-2005, total, neonatal and postneonatal mortality declined, with the most rapid declines being in the early-mid 1990s.
+Stream Indicators New Zealand Distribution and Trends Northland Distribution and Trends Infant Mortality and SUDI Infant Mortality: During 1990-05, total, neonatal and postneonatal mortality declined, with the most rapid declines being in the early-mid 1990s.
 Since 1998-99, total and neonatal mortality have become static.
-During 1996-2005, total infant mortality was higher for Māori and Pacific &gt; European &gt; Asian infants, post-neonatal mortality was higher for Māori &gt; Pacific &gt; European and Asian infants and neonatal mortality was higher for Māori and Pacific &gt; European and Asian infants.
+During 1996-05, total infant mortality was higher for Māori and Pacific > European > Asian infants, post-neonatal mortality was higher for Māori > Pacific > European and Asian infants and neonatal mortality was higher for Māori > Pacific > European and Asian infants.
 During 2001-05, the most frequent causes of neonatal mortality was frequent cause of post-neonatal mortality was SIDS.
-Additional deaths from suffocation/strangulation in bed &amp; unspecified causes saw SUDI accounting for 43.5% of deaths during this period.
-SUDI: During 1988-2005, SIDS declined, although increases in deaths from suffocation / strangulation in bed, or unspecified causes, meant declines in SUDI were not as marked as for SIDS.
-During 1996-2005, while SUDI declined for all ethnic groups, rates remained higher for Māori &gt; Pacific &gt; European infants.
-The largest number of suffocation / strangulation in bed deaths occurred &lt;20 weeks.
-SUDI was also significantly higher for Māori &gt; Pacific &gt; European and Asian infants.
-Infant Mortality: In Hutt Valley DHB during 1990-2005, total and post-neonatal mortality declined, while trends in neonatal mortality were more difficult to interpret.
-During 2001-2005, extreme prematurity and congenital anomalies were the leading causes of neonatal mortality, while SUDI was the leading cause of post-neonatal mortality.
-SUDI: In Hutt Valley DHB during 1990-2005, SUDI rates declined in a manner consistent with New Zealand trends.
-For the majority of this period, SUDI rates were similar to the New Zealand average.
-In total, 64 Hutt Valley infants died as a result of SUDI during this period.
+Additional deaths from suffocation/strangulation in bed & unspecified causes saw SUDI accounting for 43.5% of deaths during this period.
+SUDI: During 1988-05, SIDS declined, although increases in deaths from suffocation / strangulation in bed, or unspecified causes, meant declines in SUDI were not as marked as for SIDS.
+During 1996-05, while SUDI declined for all ethnic groups, rates remained higher for Māori > Pacific > European infants.
+The largest number of suffocation / strangulation in bed deaths occurred <20 weeks.
+SUDI was also significantly higher for Māori > Pacific > European infants.
+Infant Mortality: In Northland during 1990-2005, total and post-neonatal mortality was higher than the New Zealand average, while neonatal mortality was more similar.
+During 2001-2005 extreme prematurity and congenital anomalies were the leading causes of neonatal mortality, while SIDU was the leading cause of post-neonatal mortality.
+SUDI : In Northland during 1990-2005, while SUDI mortality fluctuated, rates remained consistently higher than the New Zealand average.
+In total, 101 Northland infants died as a result of SUDI during this period.
 Breastfeeding During 1999-2003, the proportion of babies who were exclusively / fully breastfed at 3 and 6 months increased.
 While between 2003 and 2008 the proportion of babies who were exclusively / fully breastfed at 6 months continued to increase, the proportion who were exclusively / fully breastfed at <6 weeks and 3 months declined slightly.
 During 2004-08 breastfeeding rates at <6 weeks were higher for European women than for women of other ethnic groups.
 Rates at 3 and 6 months were generally higher for European > Asian > Māori and Pacific women.
 During 2006, there were also marked socioeconomic gradients in breastfeeding, with rates being higher for babies in Decile 1-4 (the most affluent) > Decile 5-7 > Decile 8-9 > Decile 10 (the most deprived) areas.
-During 2004-2008, breastfeeding rates in Hutt Valley DHB were consistently lower than the New Zealand average at <6 weeks, 3 months and 6 months of age.
-During 2008, breastfeeding rates at these ages were generally higher for European / Other and Asian women than for Māori or Pacific women.
-During this period, none of Hutt Valley DHB's largest ethnic groups achieved the MoH's breastfeeding targets of 74% at 6 weeks, 57% at 3 months and 27% at 6 months of age.
+In Northland during 2004-2008, breastfeeding rates at <6 weeks and 3 months were higher than the New Zealand average, while rates at 6 months were lower.
+During 2008, breastfeeding rates at <6 weeks, 3 months and 6 months were higher for European / Other women than for Māori women.
+During this period, only European / Other women achieved the MOH's breastfeeding targets of 74% at 6 weeks, 57% at 3 months and 27% at 6 months of age.